-Given the new guidance from the U.S. Centers for Disease Control and the condition of our location, the historic site that comprises the Edgar Allan Poe House & Museum at 203 N. Amity Street will continue to observe mask and social-distancing.
-Poe House is only 620-square feet, and the house (built in 1832) does not have a modern ventilation system.
+The historic site that comprises the Edgar Allan Poe House & Museum at 203 N. Amity Street is only 620-square feet, and the house (built in 1832) does not have a modern ventilation system.
 For these reasons, and given the volume of visitors from around the country (and the world) with varying rates of vaccination, Poe House is still implementing the following protocols for the safety of our attendees, staff and volunteers.

 Before booking a tour, please read the following:

-- Upon arriving at Poe House, guests will be asked to line up outside to await entry to Poe House.
+- Upon arriving at Poe House, guests must line up outside to await entry to Poe House.
+There is no seating or waiting area inside the museum.
 Please observe expected weather conditions and bring proper cover on days of high heat or precipitation.
 All members of your party must be present before entry.

-- Visitors inside Poe House are limited to no more than TEN (10) people at a time.
-Larger parties must book additional tour times, with each tour limited to no more than ten individuals, including small children.
+- Visitors inside Poe House are limited to no more than sixteen (16) people at a time.
+Larger parties must book additional tour times, with each tour limited to no more than sixteen individuals, including small children.
 Rotating entry is NOT permitted and will result in your tour being ended without refund.

 - Re-entry is not permitted.